hashicorp/nomad/website/source/guides/web-ui/operating-a-job.html.md

 exposes them through an API.
 The Web UI uses these APIs to offer `head`, `tail`, and streaming logs from the browser.

-The Web UI will first attempt to directly connecto to the client node the task is running on.
+The Web UI will first attempt to directly connect to the client node the task is running on.
 Typically, client nodes are not accessible from the public internet.
 If this is the case, the Web UI will fall back and proxy to the client node from the server node with no loss of functionality.